-There are 600 mg in 2 capsules of Control and 2,000 mg in a packet of Target, so you’ll be well under that number even if you’re taking both capsules and a packet of Target each day.
+There are 600 mg in 2 capsules of Defend and 2,000 mg in a packet of Flush, so you’ll be well under that number even if you’re taking both capsules and a packet of Flush each day.

-The company recommends taking Target at least every 3 days, but you can safely take it up to 4 times in 1 day.
+The company recommends taking Flush at least every 3 days but says you can take it up to 4 times per day.

-While there isn’t a ton of research on the effects of D-mannose when taken by people who have UTIs, preliminary research and thousands of positive reviews on Uqora’s website show it might be worth trying if you experience recurrent UTIs.
+While there’s not a ton of research on the effects of D-mannose when taken by people who have UTIs, preliminary research and thousands of positive reviews on Uqora’s website show it might be worth trying if you experience recurrent UTIs.

 Iman Balagam is a writer based in Houston, Texas.
 When she’s not laughing at her own jokes, or buying overpriced chia pudding, she can be found reading fiction novels, catching a spin class, doomscrolling through TikTok, or waiting for her delayed Spirit flight to board.
 You can see more of her work on her website.